 We reserve the right to alter our listed itinerary based on current snow conditions and wildlife movement to maximize your enjoyment!

 Your guides will meet you around lunchtime in Bozeman, Montana, where we begin and end our adventure.
-While we are in Bozeman, we’ll take advantage of meeting with one or two conservation groups (such as People and Carnivores, an organization that protects, reconnects, and restores large carnivore populations in the Northern Rockies by working with the region’s people to prevent human-carnivore conflicts).
 We’ll transfer from there through the Paradise Valley to Wonderland Lodge, our basecamp in the small town of Gardiner for the week, about 90 minutes away.
 We’ll have a brief orientation, pack some energy food, and dress for the weather before heading toward the park’s northeast entrance and our first snowshoe hike at Mammoth Hot Springs (Yellowstone’s headquarters).
 After a short instructional snowshoeing clinic (probably the easiest sport in the world to learn!) we’ll set off to explore the groomed 1.5-mile loop around the upper terraces.

 The terraces are unique from other thermal areas of the park.
 As hot water rises through the limestone from below it interacts with hot gases and forms an acidic solution that dissolves the rock and ultimately deposits a white chalky material known as travertine, which forms beautiful terraces on the side of the hill that we can walk among.
 Because we are at a lower elevation than most of the Park, the snow depths here entice wintering elk and deer to stick around and you’ll probably see many of them at Mammoth.

-If you want more snowshoeing, you can hike the old wagon trail from Mammoth all the way back to our hotel in Gardiner.
-If not, you can spend time at the Wonderland unpacking your things and making your room homey.
-Tonight your guides will host a happy hour in their lodge room in front of a roaring fire before we wander downstairs to the Wonderland Cafe for an excellent dinner with our special guest – wolf biologist Jon Trapp, who will be leading us on adventures and educating us about wolves for the next two days.
+Tonight your guide(s) will host a happy hour and casual dinner in their lodge room in front of a roaring fire with our special guest – wolf biologist Jon Trapp, who will be leading us on adventures and educating us about wolves for the next two days.
 We’ll get to bed early tonight as we’ll be out the door tomorrow before the crack of dawn!

 At some point, we’ll get out to hike, starting at the Lamar Buffalo Ranch and following Rose Creek up to one of three wolf acclimation pens built for the controversial reintroduction of wolves in the park in 1995.
 Three wolves transported from Canada were housed in this historic pen until they would acclimatize and not run back north.
 The pen was opened after several months and the three wolves began their new life in Yellowstone.